 7. Jarred Food (Commercially-Made)

-The food that you buy in jars in the supermarket is preserved by canning.
+The food you buy in jars in the supermarket is preserved by canning.
 It’s the same method that preserves food in cans.

-Remember that “Best By” or “Best Before” date is not a safety date.
+Remember that the “Best By” or “Best Before” date is not a safety date.
 It’s the manufacturer’s estimate of how long the food will remain at peak quality.

 - Jams